Welcome to C Programming

 // Function without return value (void)

-void printMessage(string message) {
+void printMessage(char message[]) {

 }